-3) Print Text: Students will be able to handle safely and describe accurately the basic structure of a modern or pre-modern printed book, including format, paper, typography, page layout, and binding type.
-All students will be able to use the Haebler "M" series table of incunabular type founts to identify the printers of incunables (pre-1501 print books), and to use standard typographic terms to describe type founts used to print any book.
-They will be able to detect, measure, and describe the dimensions, chain-lines, and watermarks in laid paper, and will distinguish laid from wove paper, using that to estimate the production era of any loose sheet of printed text.
-All students will be able to read standard bibliographic descriptions following the rules established by Fredson Bowers and Philip Gaskell.
-All students will be able to describe books in terms of their authors, publishers, city of publication, date, pagination, and height, data that might be used in MARC entries for their own or the Library's rare book collection.
-All students will be able to describe standard pre-modern bindings including parchment or other binding materials, backing bands, clasps, and other binding technology.
+2) Students will be able to handle safely and describe accurately the structure of any modern or pre-modern printed book, including format, paper, typography, mise-en-page, and bindings.
+Superior students will be able to write near-perfect diplomatic transcriptions of early modern editions, with explanatory notes and appropriate bibliographic references.
+All students will be able to read, and to write, standard bibliographic descriptions following the Bowers-Gaskell rules.
+All students will be able to write rudimentary copy-specific notes that might be used in MARC entries for their own or the Library's rare book collection.
+Superior students will be able to write "desbib" for complex edition-copies, including those which do not fit the standard WorldCat or ESTC descriptions of their editions.
+All students will be able to use the Haebler "M" series table of incunabular founts, and to use standard typographic terms to describe type founts used to print any book.
+They will be able to detect, measure, and describe the dimensions, chain-lines, and watermarks in laid paper.
+Superior students will be able to use standard watermark collections to estimate the era and (sometimes) country of origin of a given book's paper stock.
+All students will be able to describe standard pre-modern bindings in terms of parchment or other binding materials, sewing patterns, backing bands, clasps, and other artifacts.
 They will be able to use tables of modern publishers' bindings to identify them on copies of post-1800 editions.
-Better students will be able to use the English Short Title Catalog, and the Karlsruhe University Library's catalog of university and state libraries.
-Better students will be able to use forensic paper evidence to analyze the printer's marketing strategy as reflected in the relative quality of the book's construction.
-Better students will have some experience of the use of ABEBooks.com, Alibris, and other online booksellers to estimate the rarity and relative worth of a given copy of a printed book.
-Superior students will become proficient comparative analysts of one or more authors' print output, and will be able to demonstrate the comparative worth of edition-copies of a given work based on points of description known to book collectors and scholars in standard bibliographic references for the work.
+They will be able to use the English Short Title Catalog (ESTC), WorldCat, and the Karlsruhe University online catalogues to assist in identification of the edition of a given copy of any pre-1800 book.
+They will have some experience of the use of ABEBooks.com, Alibris, and other online booksellers to estimate the rarity and relative worth of a given copy of a printed book.
+Superior students will become proficient comparative analysts of one or more authors' bibliographic output, and will be able to demonstrate the comparative worth of edition-copies of a given work based on copy-specific points of description known to scholars in standard bibliographic references for the work.

 .hits since 3/17/07